11 Apr 13 Points on Extradition Italy - Mexico

 When this assumption arises in which, the extradited person has been sentenced to death, the country that is in the requested position is authorized to ask the other party to reduce the sanction to a lower rank as part of a pardon, which will be granted and processed as established in this matter by the requesting State.

 The extradition request is promoted through the diplomatic headquarters or by consular agents in default of the previous route.
 The request has as its content the conviction or any other judicial resolution that asserts the subject of the extradited person to a criminal proceeding, in which the crime for which he was prosecuted consists of seriousness.
 In addition, the certified copies of the dispositions of the court must be presented and the law applied to the case or the possible standard to be used must be filed in the same way, as well as the documents that identify the extradited unequivocally.

 In order to proceed in a legitimate and effective way to carry out the extradition, the supporting documents mentioned above are necessary, but, if in decay or absence thereof, three months have elapsed since the arrest or arrest, or within the broadest term that formulates the The regulations of the country that require the procedure, the subject to be extradited, must be released urgently.

 8- The assumption of expenses for extradition procedures.

-The expenses produced by the extradition requests and those incurred by the exhortations or rogatory commissions are assumed by the requesting State, this perspective is understandable, since the requested party has no interest in the accused, but cooperates with the State that requires the transfer of the individual.
+The expenses produced by the extradition requests and those incurred by the exhortations or rogatory commissions are assumed by the requesting State, this perspective is understandable, since the requested party has no interest in the defendant, but cooperates with the State that requires the transfer of the individual.
 Meanwhile, the nation that acts as a requestor puts all its efforts into the execution of extradition, since it affects or concerns it to carry out extradition, and therefore, they must pay the expenses caused by the process.

 9- Linking rogatory commissions with extradition.